 |Use comments in the test|

 To enable the comment function for a test, proceed as follows:

 Save the statement in a CSS file (.css).
-Add the CSS file to the test content by uploading it as a style sheet file to the section " L ayout setting " in the tab " Options ".
+Then add the CSS file to the test content by uploading it as a style sheet file to the Layout settings section in the Options tab.